U.S. trade pact in spotlight as new EU Commission faces grilling

 Lawmakers are uneasy about several of Juncker’s appointments and the nominees from Britain, France, Spain and Hungary are expected to undergo particularly tough cross-examination.

-“We will make sure all the commissioners face a very demanding level of scrutiny,” Gianni Pittella, leader of the center-left Socialists and Democrats Group in the European Parliament, said in a statement.
+“We will make sure all the commissioners face a very demanding level of scrutiny,” Gianni Pittella, leader of the centre-left Socialists and Democrats Group in the European Parliament, said in a statement.

 The European Parliament can only approve or reject the new Commission as a whole, in a vote scheduled for Oct.
 22, but it has used its veto power to oust some nominees in the past.